suryavengadesan/lc/lc.md

 	- start a timer for 20 minutes, and write down as much of an answer as you can
 	- separate scratch work from final code solution

+- Learning Philosophy
+    - Looking back at old suboptimal solutions, or poorly explained explanations will only slow down learning process, if the goal is to memorize the optimal solutions for each solution to pass OA's and interviews
+    - Keep a clean and concise answer for each question, to memorize to improve pattern matching skills.
+    - Memorizing a incorrect or suboptimal solutions will only lead to poor recall

 - Not all problems are made the same
 	- For example both Word Break II and Remove Invalid Parentheses are both classic BackTracking problems